mever-team/FairBench/docs/reports.md

 You can use variable [forks](branches.md) to handle multi-attribute values.

-:warning: For the time being, you need to create a different branch for each sensitive and predictive attribute combination, but this will likely change in the future.
+:warning: For the time being, you need to create a different branch for each sensitive and predictive attribute combination, but this will likely be automated in the future.

-As an example, let's create a simple report based on binary predictions `yhat`, binary ideal predictions `y` and multiclass sensitive attribute `sensitive`, which is declared to be a fork with two branches
+As an example, let's create a simple report based on binary predictions, binary ideal predictions and multiclass sensitive attribute `sensitive`, which is declared to be a fork with two branches
 *case1,case2*, each of which is a binary